hRun/TA_cryptosuite/README.md

 **Note**: Handling keys and salts this way is a security feature, since specifing the key/salt directly in a Splunk search directly would make them visible in the \_internal index.

-Usage of encrypted private RSA keys is only possible by installing the "cryptography" Python package to the system's installation of an instance of Python 3.7.8.
-This is due to Splunk's poor handling of non-pure Python 3rd party packages.
-After the packages sucessful installation, configure this add-on to make use of the system Python's installed packages through the add-on's setup screen.
+**On the use of encrypted private RSA keys and used Python libraries**: By default the add-on uses a pure-Python implementation of the RSA (and AES) algorithm which comes shipped with the add-on for all platforms.
+This implementation does not support usage of encrypted private RSA keys.
+Their usage is only possible by installing the "pycryptodomex" Python package to your OS's installation of an instance of Python 3.7.8 or 2.7.17 (see https://www.pycryptodome.org/en/latest/src/installation.html).
+After the package's successful installation, configure this add-on to make use of the system Python's installed packages through the add-on's setup screen.
+Unfortunately due to Splunk's built-in Python's poor handling of 3rd party packages, the package cannot be installed to only that instance of Python.

 ## Usage